k3ntako/Clash-Royale-Elixir-Counter/README.md

 # Clash Royale Elixir Counter
 [Clash Royale](https://clashroyale.com/) is a mobile game where users collect cards and use them to battle other players online.
 Each card in the game is assigned a cost, which represents the amount of elixir required to play that card.
 Users will acquire one elixir every 2.8 seconds in standard play.
 This app tries to count the number of elixir the opponent has to better coordinate the user's attack.

 This was built using TDD and Typescript, and without heavy frameworks such as React and Vue.
-Mocha, Chai, Selenium, and NightWatch were used to test this program.
+Mocha, Chai, and Selenium were used to test this program.
+I was inspired by this [article](https://blog.bitsrc.io/can-you-build-web-apps-in-2019-without-a-framework-1065ad82b79f) to build a website and limit the number of libraries outside of testing and Typescript.

 ## Getting Started
 1. Clone repository